Observational properties of puffy disks: radiative GRMHD spectra of mildly sub-Eddington accretion: Discussion

 \section{Discussion}

 In this paper we discussed the observational signatures, and in particular the spectra, of the puffy disk---a numerical model of stable accretion in the range of luminosities (currently) above $0.5 L_{\rm Edd}$.
-This is the regime where standard geometrically thin disk models fail to correctly predict the source spectrum, which happens at luminosities above $0.3 L_{\rm Edd}$.
+Unlike \citet{Narayan2017} or \citet{Ogawa2021}, who treated a strongly super-Eddington case, we focused on mildly sub-Eddington accretion.
+This is the regime where standard geometrically thin disk models fail to correctly predict the observed source spectra, which happens at luminosities above $0.3 L_{\rm Edd}$.
 The puffy disk solution captures the physics of such luminous accretion flows.
 In our approach, radiation is incorporated into the GRMHD simulations, allowing for a self-consistent development of a vertically stratified, magnetic and radiation pressure dominated, accretion structure.
 A low density ``puffy'' region, Keplerian, rapidly accreting, and geometrically and optically thick, develops above the denser disk core zone; spectroscopically, it resembles a ``warm corona''.

 The observable luminosity of puffy disks depends much more strongly on the observer's inclination to the system axis than is the case for standard geometrically thin disk models.
 At high inclinations the emission is obscured by the geometrically thick corona blocking the view of the central region of the disk.
 The development of an obscuring geometrically thick structure during the luminous thermal state may explain unusual variability of BHXB sources, e.g., V404 Cygni.
 At low inclinations the emission is geometrically collimated by the puffy region, increasing the observed radiative flux.
 Such a strong beaming effect is absent in thin disks, and may be relevant for the interpretation of at least some ULX sources.